August 28, 2015

-With the FIT type of fecal test, these “false alarms” are much less, meaning a positive FIT has a much higher probability that some form of colon growth or bleeding source is present.
-This means that at least half or three quarters of people with positive occult blood in stool DO have something of importance found to cause it, even if not cancer or polyps.
+With the FIT-type of fecal test, these “false alarms” are much less, meaning a positive FIT has a much higher probability that some form of colon growth or bleeding source is present.
+This means that at least half or three-quarters of people with positive occult blood in stool DO have something of importance found to cause it, even if not cancer or polyps.
 There are rare cases of infections or of mal-absorption of iron causing anemia, but it is most unusual in the United States to have either of these.
 Diverticulosis, though common in older people, does not cause iron deficiency anemia and doesn't cause a positive FOBT.
 Diverticula can bleed rarely, but it is sudden, in large quantity and quite obvious.

 What if only one FOBT is positive?
 Can't I just repeat the test?

 How often we find serious things wrong seems the same if one test reacts, even just weakly positive, as if all 3 cards in a kit all react strongly.
 Bleeding is bleeding.
-We also know that even about half of cancers and up to 90% of serious polyps will not bleed at any given time, which means a FOBT may show positive only sporadically, or not even at all, and a person can still have a cancer or large/serious polyps.
+We also know that even about half of the cancers and up to 90% of serious polyps will not bleed at any given time, which means an FOBT may show positive only sporadically, or not even at all, and a person can still have cancer or large/serious polyps.
 That's why iron deficiency must be checked into also, even if there seems to be no bleeding in the stool at that time.
 That's why we take even a single positive test seriously.
 That’s also why fecal tests are done yearly or every other year to be effective at detecting large polyps and cancers.

 What if the workup is negative?